-The Indemnity Insurance Policy provides cover for claims arising from any acts, errors, breaches and omissions in your provision of healthcare services.
-It provides protections for legal claims, such as when you are sued and require legal representation to defend yourself and/or are required to pay compensation.
+The Indemnity Insurance Policy provides cover for claims arising from acts, errors, breaches and omissions in your provision of healthcare services.
+It provides protections for Civil claims, such as when you are sued and require legal representation to defend yourself and/or are required to pay compensation.
 It also provides cover for investigations, proceedings and the legal costs of defence in these matters.

-Cover under the Indemnity Insurance Policy meets the professional indemnity requirements of AHPRA for healthcare practitioners.
+Cover under the Indemnity Insurance Policy meets the professional indemnity requirements of Ahpra for healthcare practitioners.

 Full terms, conditions and exclusions of the Indemnity Policy are outlined in the Member handbook.

-The MIPS Indemnity Insurance Policy can only respond to matters relating to the provision of health care defined as:
+The MIPS Indemnity Insurance Policy can only respond to matters relating to the provision of healthcare defined as:

 Membership benefits include accredited education and resources to help prevent or mitigate loss, as well as assist you with meeting ongoing CPD requirements.
 Visit the risk education page on our website to find out full details about upcoming events and workshops or how to access and complete our on-demand education and resources.

 If You are first diagnosed during the Period of Insurance with Human Immunodeficiency Virus (HIV), Hepatitis B, Hepatitis C, Extremely Drug‑Resistant Tuberculosis (XDR TB), Multidrug‑Resistant Tuberculosis (MDR TB) or New Delhi metalloenzyme enterococci (NDM‑1) We will pay You $25,000 if You:

 - significantly revise Your practice or significantly train or re-train to enable You to continue to practise.

 See the Member Handbook for full terms, conditions and exclusions.

 Unless otherwise agreed in writing by Us, Telehealth is only covered where: